Fahrenheit 43: History

-Music style
+Artistry

 Fahrenheit 43 have described their early music as being "Alternative Pop Rock", with songwriting influences coming from John Mayer, The Eagles and the Goo Goo Dolls.
 From these solid musical roots, the band's sound has evolved into a more alternative rock style since the release of their debut EP in 2009.
 Citing bands such as Paramore, Anberlin and The Dangerous Summer, as heavy influences on their current creative direction, Fahrenheit 43's live show has been the first to reveal the evolution, ahead of the release of their forthcoming debut long play.
 Lead singer and principle songwriter Richard James has also said during an interview in November 2010, that although he still writes the lyrics and initial music, each band member brings their own element to the song and shapes it into something bigger.